 Federal Student Loans

 You can apply for federal student loans even if you are under the age of eighteen.
 The defense of infancy, which states that a minor cannot enter into a binding contract, does not apply to federal student loans.
-Students can sign promissory notes even though they are minors due to an amendment of the Higher Education Act in 1992.
+Students can sign a Promissory note even though they are minors due to an amendment of the Higher Education Act in 1992.

 You can sign up for a student loan without a cosigner or credit history.
 However, the amount of money you can obtain through federal student loans depends on several factors.
 The financial aid office will consider your family contribution, year in school, enrollment status, and the cost of attendance.